History of Standard Chinese: Background

-Ming and Qing dynasties

 Ming scholar Lu Kun criticised the Hongwu Zhengyun as too distant from the "elegant pronunciation of middle China" and was not actually spoken by court officials.
 The actual court lingua franca from the Ming dynasty was rather based on the Nanjing dialect with some other non-Jianghuai Mandarin influences.
 The Ming (1368–1644) and Qing dynasties (1644–1912) began to use the term Guanhua 'official speech' to refer to the dialect used at the courts.
-It seems that during the early part of this period, the standard was based on the Nanjing dialect, but later the Beijing dialect became increasingly influential, despite the mix of officials and commoners speaking various dialects in the capital, Beijing.

 The existence of Guanhua was already known to Europeans by the time of Matteo Ricci, who worked in China from 1582 to 1610.
 Ricci wrote of "a spoken language common to the whole Empire, known as the Quonhua, an official language for civil and forensic use".

-In the 17th century, the Qing had set up orthoepy academies in an attempt to make pronunciation conform to the Beijing standard.
-But these attempts had little success.
-As late as the 19th century the emperor had difficulty understanding some of his own ministers in court, who did not always try to follow any standard pronunciation.
-As late as the early 20th century, the position of Nanjing Mandarin was considered higher than that of Beijing by some and the postal romanization standard set in 1906 included spellings with elements of Nanjing pronunciation.
-The sense of Guoyu as a specific language variety promoted for general use by the citizenry was originally borrowed from Japan; in 1902 the Japanese Diet had formed the National Language Research Council to standardize a form of the Japanese language dubbed kokugo (国語).
-Reformers in the Qing bureaucracy took inspiration and borrowed the term into Chinese, and in 1909 the Qing education ministry officially proclaimed imperial Mandarin as Guoyu, the 'national language'.
+Emergence of a Beijing-based standard

+Qing era origins